dolutattoo/dolu_tool/README.md

   - All the script was re-written with a lot of optimizations
   - Added Saving location
   - Added Teleport vanilla interiors (please pull request if you know others)
-  - Added Entity Sets Toggle by name
+  - Added Toggle Entity Sets by name
+  - Added Toogle last Entity Set
   - Added delete spawned objects who are in front of you
   - Added config file to change translation
   - Added translation system (please pull request your language is not supported)